vokac/iam-website/content/en/docs/tasks/user/client-registration/_index.md

 The minimum information you have to provide is:

-- *client name*: choose a name for your client
+- *Client name*: choose a name for your client
 - *Redirect URI(s)*: one or more redirect URIs for your client; these are required if you choose to enable the authorization code flow;